jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 ### Constraints

-This is a way to limit kind of data that is stored.

 #### Check Constraints

 This is the most generic constraint.
 It must satisfy a Boolean expression.
-Example:

 ```sql
 CREATE TABLE products (